Notes from the Parkinson’s Care Partner Meetup – February 2023

-• Not all gadgets, even if they’re cool, are helpful for people with Parkinson’s.
-Make sure you are diligent in your research and that the item is the best solution for your needs.
+• Not all tools, even if they're cool, are helpful for people with Parkinson's.
+Please ensure you are diligent in your research and that the item is the best solution for your needs.

 • Circumstances change regularly.
 Do your best with your current information and be ready to adjust.

-• You and your person with Parkinson’s may not always agree on the best gadget or if a solution is even needed.
-Sometimes a little peace of mind for you (and eventually your person with Parkinson’s), however, needs to be the priority.
+• You and your person with Parkinson's may not always agree on the best tools or if a solution is needed.
+Sometimes, a little peace of mind for you (and eventually your person with Parkinson's) must be the priority.

 Tools

-Otter App – This app is perfect for recording doctors’ appointments.
+This app is perfect for recording doctors' appointments.
 You can record audio and get a transcript with just one touch on your phone.
 You can also make your notes specific with customized vocabulary, acronyms, and names.
 The Basic plan is free and gives you 300 monthly transcription minutes and 30 minutes per conversation.
-(That just means that if your appointment is longer than 30 minutes, you have to hit record again.)
+(If your appointment is longer than 30 minutes, you must hit record again.)

-People with Parkinson’s experience mobility issues frequently.
-Having a walker can give them a sense of comfort in knowing that they won’t fall but also that they have a place to sit if needed.
-Additionally, particularly with the U-Step Walker, they can help with freezing, as the attached lights (that you can also add on) give people with Parkinson’s something to focus on.
+People with Parkinson's experience mobility issues frequently.
+Having a walker can give them a sense of comfort in knowing that they won't fall but will have a place to sit if needed.
+Additionally, particularly with the U-Step Walker, they can help with freezing, as the attached lights (that you can also add on) give people with Parkinson's something to focus on.

 ELENKER Upright Rollator Walker, Stand Up Folding Rollator Walker Back Erect Rolling Mobility Walking Aid with Seat, Padded Armrests for Seniors and Adults, RedELENKER Upright Rollator Walker

-“ELENKER, built in 2000, is a professional brand aimed at safe mobility equipment of high performance.
-And it has various products on Amazon such as knee walkers, upright walkers, rollator walkers, and electric wheelchairs, and every product is 100% tested before delivery.
+"ELENKER, built in 2000, is a professional brand aimed at safe mobility equipment of high performance.
+It has various products on Amazon, such as knee walkers, upright walkers, rollator walkers, and electric wheelchairs, and every product is 100% tested before delivery.
 All of their rollator walkers are 100% tested before leaving the factory.
 Additionally, most of the rollator walkers are FSA/HSA eligible.
-Don’t let your FSA dollars go to waste, by using your employer-provided HSF/FSA account, you can save on this item.”- ElenkerWalker.com
+Don’t let your FSA dollars go to waste; by using your employer-provided HSF/FSA account, you can save on this item."- ElenkerWalker.com

 Rollz Jungle Green Rollz Motion Performance rollator with air tyres from side position

-“With the Rollz Motion you always have the right mobility aid at hand: a modern rollator walker when you feel like walking and a wheelchair when you need to rest but want to keep going.
-This way you will still be able to take part in all activities, even when you have reached your walking limit.
-Simply unfold the wheelchair package, attach the footrests, and turn the handles around.
-Once you are rested, transform it back and use it as a rollator walker again.” – Rollz.com
+"With the Rollz Motion, you always have the right mobility aid: a modern rollator walker when you feel like walking and a wheelchair when you need to rest but want to keep going.
+This way, you can still participate in all activities, even when you have reached your walking limit.
+Unfold the wheelchair package, attach the footrests, and turn the handles around.
+Once you are rested, transform it back and use it as a rollator walker again." - Rollz.com

 U-Step Walker